Spire Specialist Care Centre Chelmsford - Specialists in Cancer Treatment

 The first thing that struck me when I arrived was how much parking was available.

-Having had to go to both Broomfield Hospital and Springfield Hospital recently - the latter of which is currently having a Genesis-owned cancer care centre built on site - I was dismayed at the difficulty in parking at both sites.
+Having had to go to both Broomfield Hospital, the Arcare aged caring center and Springfield Hospital recently - the latter of which is currently having a Genesis-owned cancer care centre built on site - I was dismayed at the difficulty in parking at both sites.

 Broomfield is better than it has been in recent years thanks to the addition of their new car park a few years back, but Springfield Hospital’s car park is always packed, which makes finding a space a complete pain.
 This is only going to get worse when the new facility opens.

 Thankfully there was no such issue at Spire and after parking up you can quickly tell that a huge investment has been made by Spire here.

 Spire Chelmsford deal primarily with the treatment of cancer through radiotherapy, chemotherapy and hormone therapy on a purely outpatient basis.